Aw Fuck Me!

 Dr. Bellow added that Adam was entirely humorless.

-“Jim!” my grandfather voice said, turning serious, “I do not wish you to delay this.
+“Jim!” my grandfather’s voice said, turning serious, “I do not wish you to delay this.
 If we had reached this stage while I was still alive, I might still be alive, and not in the unfortunate position I now find myself in.”

 I guess being dead and buried could be called an ‘unfortunate position.’

 The voice of Adam started at this point with, “On reports of your grandfather’s alleged death, my programming initialized, ‘Prime Directive Omega.’
-On determining your grandfather’s actual death, I was able to retrieve a tissue sample.
+In determining your grandfather’s actual death, I was able to retrieve a tissue sample.
 Following DNA testing to determine the authenticity of the sample, an in-depth analysis was made to determine the cause of death.
 Results of toxicity screening indicate poisoning with a previously undetectable substance.
 Prolonged exposure resulted in his demise.
-Recognition and countermeasures incorporated in the medical database of the implant, along with all other known toxins.”
+Recognition and countermeasures are now incorporated in the medical database of the implant, along with all other known toxins.”

 This was about as bad as it gets.
 The last time something like this happened was nearly 350 years ago.
 There had been fourteen families then; now there were thirteen.
-Everyone knew that lesson yet someone dared to try it again.
-The other Twelve would be taking note of another family’s civil war, and be looking for opportunities to exploit.
+Everyone knew that lesson, yet someone dared to try it again.
+The other twelve would be taking note of another family’s civil war and be looking for opportunities to exploit it.

 There was another danger.
 The heads of the family’s branches would start noticing unaccountable deaths and act.
 With Grandfather dead, they would be taking matters into their own hands, and maybe before they even knew for sure who was responsible.

 I hadn’t known I was in danger, before.
 I wish I could have remained in that blissful state of ignorance.
 While I had no real love for my family, other than my grandfather, I didn’t wish anyone’s death either.
 Now I knew at least one of them would sooner or later seek mine.